 - 2 Drag and drop files to a connected Fiery server in the Servers list, Printing queue, Processing queue or Held list.
 The Import Files dialog box is opened.
-See step 5 on page 43. - 3 To import files directly from your computer, do one of the following: - Click File > Import Job. - Click the Import toolbar icon in Job Center.
+See step 5. - 3 To import files directly from your computer, do one of the following: - Click File > Import Job. - Click the Import toolbar icon in Job Center.